Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 Pohutukawa box by Keith.
 Macrocarpa by Keith.
 Apple box by ?
 Rimu box by Ian B.

-Puriri box Graem., Pohutukawa salt and pepper mills by Ian B.
+Puriri box Graeme.
+Pohutukawa salt and pepper mills by Ian B.

 2 macrocarpa boxes by Russell, Graeme & Phil critiquing the boxes, more wig stands!